darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 The last point is key here, I want as many opportunities as I can to see how our next experiment impacts the project.

 ##### Why the sustainable pace, shouldn't I be working at my full capacity?
-I've often seen teams become obsessed with 100% utilisation, largely due to focusing on velocity as the means of measuring the teams success.
+I've often seen teams become obsessed with 100% utilisation, sometimes a side effect of focusing on velocity as the means of measuring the teams success.
 However this comes at a price, flexibility.
 If the team is maxed out they can't quickly respond to change, they already have too much to handle!

-We need to control the amount of work flowing through the system to match the teams capacity.
+Alternatively we could control the amount of work flowing through the value stream to match the teams capacity.
-Kanban is often used hand-in-hand with Kaizen and focuses on *limiting your work in progress (WIP)*.
+Kanban is a great system to do this and often refers to this as *limiting your work in progress (WIP)*.

-The project board shows WIP limits as red bars marked below each column of the value stream.
+The project board above shows WIP limits for each column of our value stream, indicated by red bars marked below the columns.
 For example there is a limit of 2 features that can be implemented concurrently in development, which matches to the two developer pairs on the project.

-Controlling WIP allows the opportunity to control demand (only slightly!) and allocate time to incorporate experiments into the team.
+Controlling WIP allows the opportunity to reduce the demand (only slightly!) and introduce slack to incorporate experiments into the team.
 For example what if the developers could have an afternoon per week where they reached out for feedback from our users?
 We can then incorporate what we learn into future development, we might even increase our user base.
 It might sound crazy but experiments like this are often breakthroughs for the project.